mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-mac/index.md

 1. *Dependencies*: Just as with most projects, you will be referencing other libraries.
 The *RhinoCommon Plugin* template added the necessary references to create a basic RhinoCommon plugin.
 1. *EmbeddedResources*: This is where you would place any image assets you want to ship with your plugin.
 The *RhinoCommon Plugin* template added an icon file with a default boilerplate icon.
 1. *Properties* contains the *AssemblyInfo.cs* source file.
 This file contains the meta-data (author, version, etc), including the very-important `Guid`, which identifies the plugin.
 1. *HelloRhinoCommonCommand.cs* is where the action is.
-Let's take a look at this file...
+Let's take a look at this file in the next section below...
 1. *HelloRhinoCommonPlugin.cs* is where this template plugin derives from *Rhino.Plugins.Plugin* and returns a static Instance of itself.

 ### Make Changes